-If you’re reading this blog, you’ve likely learned of the benefits of chatbots and now need to choose the best higher education chatbot for your school
+If you’re reading this blog, you’ve likely learned of the benefits of chatbots and are now looking for the best chatbots for higher education.

-Choosing the best chatbot for higher ed begins by asking yourself “what outcomes am I hoping to achieve?”
+Choosing the right chatbot for higher education begins by asking yourself “what outcomes am I hoping to achieve?”
 This will put you on the right path to manage your expectations, set targets, and benchmark your progress along the way.
 Goals for your chatbot might include:

 Deciding what you want in a chatbot also means being realistic about the scope of your bot.
 AI chatbots in higher education can handle a lot of inquiries and tasks, but you shouldn’t expect bots to handle everything.
 All support teams face questions that need a “human touch”.
 This should be discussed with your agents as well, to help them understand that they’re not being replaced.